Run a Crooked Mile

-Run a Crooked Mile is a 1969 British made-for-television thriller film starring Louis Jourdan as Richard Stuart, an ordinary schoolteacher who, whilst on holiday, is a witness to a murder in a private secluded mansion.
+Run a Crooked Mile is a 1969 British made-for-television thriller film directed by Gene Levitt and starring Louis Jourdan.

+Plot

-When he reports this however, no evidence of any murder can be found, only a key on the floor.
+Richard Stuart, an English schoolteacher on holiday, is a witness to a murder among a group of wealthy men in a secluded mansion in the English countryside.
+When he reports it to the police, however, no evidence of the group or any murder can be found, only a golden key on the floor.
 When he tries to investigate further he is knocked unconscious.
-He wakes up in a hospital room (after an apparent polo accident) and is astounded to discover that two years have elapsed during which he has been unhappily married to a beautiful woman (Mary Tyler Moore) and living a rich and extravagant life in Europe under the name Tony Sutton.
-Not only this, he has become mixed up in a plot to damage the whole European economy.
+He wakes up in a hospital room in Geneva (after an apparent polo accident) and is astounded to discover that two years have elapsed, during which he has been unhappily married to a beautiful woman, Elizabeth (Mary Tyler Moore) and living a rich and extravagant life under the name Tony Sutton.
+Gradually realising that Elizabeth is genuine, and not part of a conspiracy against him, he asks her to help him understand how he got into his situation, and what to do about it.
+They return to England, and eventually to the secluded mansion.

+Reception

 Acclaimed for its original premise, stylish photography (by Arthur Grant) and use of exotic locations, the film has managed to develop a cult following.
 In 2018, the film was released on DVD by the German Label PIDAX, with a running time of only 93 min.